-This information can be found in the Schedule of Changes in Net Pension Liability found on page 76, of the June 30, 2021, Oregon PERS ACFR.
+This information can be found in the Schedule of Changes in Net Pension Liability found on page 76, of the June 30, 2022 Oregon PERS ACFR.
+2022-Annual-Comprehensive-Financial-Report.pdf (oregon.gov).

 Pension Liabilities/(Assets), Pension Expense, and Deferred Outflows and Inflows of Resources Related to Pensions